AtteBox/pivetodatademo/README.md

 # Deployment

-The main-branch is automatically deployed to https://vedenlaatu-kartalla.netlify.app/
+The main-branch is automatically deployed using Google Cloud Build to Google App Engine serving at https://pivetodatademo.appspot.com.

+PR Preview branches are deployed Netlify.